 Do we need to change our practice routine, and practice more or differently?
 Do we need to do something different to improve the horse we have, or get a new horse?
 This process is basically about taking your own inventory, making assessments, and coming up with a game plan based on your goals.

 Everyone in this sport wants to get better.
 I’m in the same process right now myself.
-I’ve been taking a good, hard look at my horsepower, and the mechanics of my roping.
+I’ve been taking a good, hard look at my horses, and the mechanics of my roping.
 It’s a never-ending process, and it’s what makes team roping challenging and fun.

 I’ve always loved the work aspect of trying to get better.
 It’s why I get up and go at it every morning.
 We’re all in it to win, because even if you don’t rope for a living, winning is a lot more fun than losing.